 An air conditioner works by absorbing the warm air and humidity inside your home, taking away the moisture, cooling it, and sending it back indoors through the return vents.
 This entire process is efficient — unless moisture buildup inside causes mold growth.
 This is the dirty socks odor you can smell throughout your home.
 Do not ignore it or put it on the back burner, since doing so could cause the mold to spread to the rest of your home — causing breathing problems for you and your loved ones and structural damage to your property.

-How to Remove Dirty Socks Smell From Your Air Conditioner in 4 Steps
+How to Fix Dirty Sock Syndrome in 4 Steps

 There are several things you can do to get rid of the dirty socks smell from your air conditioner.
 These include: